1. How Temperature & Debris affect Pool Closing

 In cold climates, placing an air pillow under the cover protects the walls of your pool from damage.
 It compensates for the pressure of the snow and ice on top of the cover.
 A few pillows are essential is you are using a POOL SAFETY COVER because it keeps the cover level and allows leaves and snow to blow off.

-If you close and cover your pool, use it to keep water and debris off to the side of the pool for an easy spring clean-up.
+Pool Closing TIP: Pool covers are ideal to keep water and debris off of the pool surface to the side of the pool for an easy spring clean-up.

 Place the pool cover over your pool—and the air pillow.
 Bricks, stones, or anything else may damage your liner if it were to fall into the pool.
 Keep the cover dry.
 Pool safety covers are recommended for families with children and pets because they will not sink, collapse, or rip in the event that someone accidentally walks on them or a pet runs over them.